 With these tumours, cellular differentiation is not sufficient for the tumour to be categorised into serous, mucinous or other specified subtypes.
 Pure u...

-A unicornuate uterus or unicornis unicollis is a type of Mullerian duct anomaly (class II) that is the second most commonly associated with miscarriages.
+A unicornuate uterus or unicornis unicollis is a type of Müllerian duct anomaly (class II) characterised by a banana shaped uterus usually draining into a single Fallopian tube.

 Urethral agenesis (or urethral atresia) refers to a situation where there is a congenital absence of the urethra.
 It can be a cause of fetal obstructive uropathy.